Swinburne University of Technology: History

 In 1997, Swinburne opened a campus at Lilydale, replacing its nearby one at Mooroolbark.
 In 1998, it merged with the Outer East Institute of TAFE and began operating from campuses at Croydon and Wantirna.

 In 1999, Swinburne established the National Institute of Circus Arts (NICA).

-In 2000, the university opened a campus in Sarawak, Malaysia, as a partnership between the university and the Sarawak State Government.
+In 2000, the university opened a campus in Sarawak, Malaysia, as a partnership between the university and the Sarawak State Government: Swinburne University of Technology Sarawak Campus.

 In 2008, it collaborated with two other universities in forming The Centre for Social Impact.
 In February 2011, the university opened the Advanced Technologies Centre, a 22,000 square metre building of modern architectural design at its Hawthorn campus, known locally as "the cheese grater building".

 Following a series of funding cuts announced by the Victorian Government to vocational education in May 2012, Swinburne announced that it would close its Lilydale and Prahran campuses.
-Lilydale campus officially closed on 1 July 2013.
+Lilydale campus officially closed on 1 July 2013, and was taken over by Box Hill Institute in 2016.
 The university sold its Prahran campus to the Northern Melbourne Institute of TAFE in 2014.
-The Lilydale campus was taken over by Box Hill Institute in 2016.
+The site became the home of NICA, and in 2022 was acquired by the Victorian Government, along with Melbourne Polytechnic on the same site.
+NICA's degrees have been administered by the university and this will continue until the end of 2025, when they will be transferred to the Australian College of the Arts (Collarts).

 In 2015, Swinburne launched its law school.
 Through a partnership with Leo Cussen Centre for Law, Swinburne Law School is the only law school in Victoria accredited by the Victorian Legal Admissions Board (VLAB) to enable students to accelerate their admission to legal practice by completing their practical legal training during the final year of their studies.

-Campuses

-Hawthorn

-The Hawthorn campus is Swinburne's main campus.
-It hosts a range of vocational, undergraduate, and postgraduate programs.

-Wantirna

-Wantirna is a TAFE-specific campus.
-The campus also offers courses in areas including health and community services, visual arts, business and accounting.

-Croydon

-The university's Croydon campus is a TAFE-specific campus, with a focus on training in trades such as building, carpentry, electrical and plumbing.

-Prahran

-Swinburne no longer operates a "Prahran Campus" (occupying and replacing buildings of the previous by Prahran College).
-Currently it is the home of the National Institute of Circus Arts (NICA).

-Sarawak, Malaysia

-The Swinburne University of Technology Sarawak Campus is located in Kuching, Sarawak, Malaysia.

-Parramatta

-The Parramatta campus is quite small and located in a public library building as a tenant.
-It has connections to Sydney's bus, tram, metro and train networks as well as having a large taxi rank attached to the building.